 Most brown trout will enter the river in the fall, starting in September, then they will spawn and head back to the lake before the river freezes up in December.

 However, I have caught plenty of big migratory brown trout in late winter and early spring while fishing for steelhead on some rivers.
-These spring brown trout are ones that did not return to the lake in the fall but instead prefered to stay in the river and then return to the lake in the spring.
+These spring brown trout are ones that did not return to the lake in the fall but instead preferred to stay in the river and then return to the lake in the spring.